davidlunadeleon/davidlunadeleon/README.md

 ### My previous work

 - Interned for a semester in Ternium.
 Data retrieval and normalization from an API for storage in SQL Server.
 Worked with PowerBI for analysis and reporting.
-- Did a Semestre i\* where worked building an API using Node.js, Express, MySQL and GraphQL.
+- Did a Semestre i\* where I worked building an API using Node.js, Express, MySQL and GraphQL.
 Experimented with AWS EC2 instances running on Linux to create test environments for the back and front-end teams.
 - Made a simple start page and use it daily.
 It can be found in [this repository](https://github.com/davidlunadeleon/startPage)

 \*Note: Semestre i is a type of semester where students work with a company to solve a challenge.
 Most of the time is used to come up with a solution and implement it.
 In my case, the challenge was IoT.